laurastarratt/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 library is acting in good faith when accepting archival material by documenting the transfer and its terms.

-The Rose Library aims to make all new acquisitions available to researchers immediately following accessioning.
-Therefore, accessioning new material requires sufficient description to make the collection discoverable and usable.
-Material must be described at minimum at the box level, but other descriptive information may be limited.
+Minimal processing at the point of accessioning is done to make all new acquisitions available to researchers immediately following accessioning.
 Detailed processing is not common at this time, though may be warranted (e.g. the collection is quite small, researcher need is high).

-Determine the appropriate [level of processing](/04-LEVELS%20OF%20ARRANGEMENT%20AND%20DESCRIPTION) at the time of accessioning and then move forward with creating the descriptive documents.
+After accessioning is completed, determine the appropriate [level of processing](/04-LEVELS%20OF%20ARRANGEMENT%20AND%20DESCRIPTION) and move forward with creating the descriptive documents.
+Material must be described, at minimum, at the box level.

 ### 2.3.1 Managing Accessioning Workflow

 *Note: This workflow was fully implemented for Fiscal Year 2019 (FY19).
 Collection material received prior to FY19 will be accessioned in ArchivesSpace but may not follow current process.*

 When material has been either acknowledged or paid for and is ready to be accessioned the Accessioning Archivist will share this information with the accessioning team.

-*	The Accessioning Archivist maintains an Airtable with all new manuscript acquisitions, and there is a view called "Accessioning To-Be-Assigned" populated with the ones that are ready for discussion at the weekly accessioning meeting.
+*	The Accessioning Archivist maintains an Airtable [(documentation)](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Stacks%20Management/2022-07-13%2010.03.31%20Container%20Management/Container%20Management%20in%20Airtable.docx?d=wadcad7d775af402a93f478eb886e8464&csf=1&web=1&e=HfBcFc> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Stacks%20Management/2022-07-13%2010.03.31%20Container%20Management/Container%20Management%20in%20Airtable.docx?d=wadcad7d775af402a93f478eb886e8464&csf=1&web=1&e=HfBcFc") with all new manuscript acquisitions, and there is a view called "Accessioning To-Be-Assigned" populated with the ones that are ready for discussion at the weekly accessioning meeting.
 *	During this meeting, the Accessioning Archivist updates the team on